Edward Umfreville

 Edward Umfreville (c.
 1755 – fl.
 1771–1789) was a fur trader, explorer, and writer.
-He came to Canada in 1771 to work as a writer for the Hudson's Bay Company.
+He moved to Canada in 1771 to work as a writer for the Hudson's Bay Company.

 Background

-Umfreville came to York Factory and almost immediately was transferred to Fort Severn.
+Umfreville went to York Factory and almost immediately was transferred to Fort Severn.
 There, he and Andrew Graham designed a comprehensive plan listing long term requirements for the inland posts that the company proposed to establish.
 While at Fort Severn in 1774, Umfreville assisted Samuel Hearne with the requirements for a proposed post at Cumberland House, Saskatchewan.

 In 1775, Umfreville was transferred back to York Factory where he became second in command until 1782 when the fort was captured by the French led by Jean-François de Galaup.
 The personnel and the staff of the fort were sent back to France as prisoners.

 The Treaty of Paris in 1783 freed Umfreville and he arrived in London.
 Disputes between him and the HBC ended his tenure there and he left for Quebec.
 By May 1784, he was employed by the North West Company to search for an alternate canoe route from Lake Superior to Lake Winnipeg, since the usual route along the Grand Portage and Pigeon River had come under American control.
 Travelling up the Nipigon River and then west from Lake Nipigon, Umfreville found an intricate route via the Wabinosh River, Sturgeon Lake, Lac Seul, and the English River to its mouth at the Winnipeg River.
 Although Umfreville succeeded, the Nor’Westers continued to use the route via the Grand Portage since the Americans were not enforcing their rights under the Treaty of Paris.